check-spelling-sandbox/documentation-v12/docs/messaging-channels/botpress-webchat/website-embedding/website-embedding.md

 ![Messaging channels](/img/docs/webchat-banner.png)

-1. Make sure you've [published your chatbot](/quickstart/publishing-your-chatbot) to botpress cloud dashboard.
+1. Make sure you've [published your chatbot](/quickstart/publishing-your-chatbot) to Botpress cloud dashboard.
 2. Go to your published chatbot and select `Web Chat` option under `Channels` tab.
 3. Copy the Preconfigured URL script and paste it in the `<body></body>` tag of your HTML page.
 (Optional) Moreover, click on the `Custom Configuration` tab if you want to customize the webchat configurations.